gauravcodepro/pacbiohifi-analyzer/README.md

 # align the reads to the genome for the pangenome construction. provide the directory path containing the genome file ending in the .fasta and the protein files ending in the .fa, if the option is writecommand, it will output a shell compatible run script for the high performance computing and if the option is commandrun then it will run the alignment.
 - pacbiohifi.pacbioalign(dirpath)
 ```
-- this will be pushed as a gem next week so that you can install directly.
-A brew file will be also present.

-- a part of this is also written in Rubex, a parallel implementation of the C++ but less to make it easier for others.

 Gaurav Sablok \
 Academic Staff Member \